Participate in the 3rd Annual Endangered Species Chalk Art Event!

 To be eligible for a prize, your art must feature at least one threatened or endangered plant or animal species, and it must be created with chalk.
 Artwork must be new (created within the previous week – no reusing photos of old chalk art).
 There are no other restrictions and we encourage you to be creative.

 You must use the hashtag #EndangeredSpeciesChalkArt and tag @endangeredspeciescoalition in your caption.
-This allows us to find your artwork.
-Please also include the name of the threatened or endangered species that is in your artwork in the caption.
+This allows us to find your artwork!

-If your Instagram account is private, you will need to temporarily make it public, for one week starting on May 20th, so that we can find and see your post.
+If your Instagram account is private, you will need to temporarily make it public, for one week starting on May 19th, so that we can find and see your post.
 If you do not have an Instagram account currently, we encourage you to create one in order to participate!
 If this is not possible for you for some reason, please reach out to us.
-Because Instagram requires users to be 13 or over, parents, guardians, or teachers may post art on behalf of children or students under 13 who want to participate.
+Parents, guardians, or teachers may post art on behalf of children or students who want to participate.

 Grand Prize: Our staff will pick one piece of chalk art that we feel is the most expressive and skillful.
 This grand prize winner will be awarded $250.